 You were a shot of joy I couldn’t resist slamming.
 I love the paths we travelled—the motorcycle rides, road trips, concerts, parties, meals, and conversations.

-I got to see it, absorb the color, and smell the petals.
 If it weren’t for the men before, I might’ve missed the one I was searching for.

 Like Ice who avoided the Fire her whole life, when I finally stepped in, I was alchemized.
 I’d been practicing for that my whole life.